Applied Equine Science and Business

-Our well-connected and globally esteemed academic staff will support you to secure a 20-week work placement in the second year of this course, to extend your skill set and facilitate your career ambitions.
+Our well-connected and globally esteemed equine science teaching and research staff will help you to secure a 20-week work placement in the second year of this course, to extend your skill set and facilitate your career ambitions.
 Furthermore, the skills you gain during this critical period will set you up for your future, whether you continue in the equine or equestrian industry or look further afield.

 The Research Project (dissertation) is an integral part of the course, leading to your BSc (Hons) classification.
-It provides essential experience in the design and execution of a research project focusing on either science or business subject matter, with a view to the publication of any significant findings.
+It provides essential experience in the design and execution of a research project focussing on either science or business subject matter, with a view to publication of any significant findings.

 Timetables are normally available one month before registration.
 Please note that while we make every effort to ensure that timetables are as student-friendly as possible, scheduled teaching can take place on any day of the week.
 Wednesday afternoons are normally reserved for sports and societies activities.

 Each module is worth a specified number of credits.
 Each credit equates to 10 hours of total study time.
 Total study time includes scheduled teaching, independent study and assessment activity.

 Full-time students normally take modules worth 60 credits per 15 week semester but this can vary depending on your elective choice.
 Part-time students taking proportionally fewer credits per semester.
 All students take a total of 120 credits per level and 360 credits for the degree as a whole.
 Your overall grade for your degree is based on marks obtained for modules taken at level 5 and level 6 (weighted 30:70 accordingly)